 Special Educational Needs and Disability (SEND) at Mereside

 At Mereside C of E Primary Academy, we seek to provide a supportive learning environment for all children.
 Our philosophy is to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.
 We aim to be as inclusive as we can, with the needs of pupils with Special Eductional Needs and/or Disabilities being met in a mainstream setting wherever possible.
 Making the most of each child’s potential involves careful assessment, planning and monitoring of work.
-Should a child need additional support, this could be provided either by the child’s own teacher, a class support assistant working under the direction of the class teacher or our Special Educational Needs and Disability co-ordinator (SENDCo) Miss B Scoltock.
+Should a child need additional support, this could be provided either by the child’s own teacher, a class support assistant working under the direction of the class teacher or our Special Educational Needs and Disability co-ordinator (SENDCo) Mrs B Bryant.
 We work closely with a range of outside agencies who are able to offer support and advice where appropriate.

 Our strengths